 A ferry to both islands operates from Battery Park at the southern tip of Manhattan.

 As Manhattan grew rapidly in the nineteenth century, the city fathers saw the need for park similar to those in Paris and London.
 Frederick Law Olmsted won the competition to design the park.
 It’s landscaping on a grand scale, the park covers about 850 acres, includes several lakes, a large reservoir, over 30 bridges and extensive planting.
 It’s among the United States most visited attractions.
 The Dakota apartments where John Lennon lived overlooks the park, Lennon fans flock to his Strawberry Fields memorial area in the park.

 Grand Central Station

 Try to imagine if London’s commuter trains rather than serving 11 separate termini all arrived at a single station right in the centre of the city.
 That’s what you have in New York.
 Grand Central Station has 44 platforms on two levels with over 60 tracks.
 The building is a cathedral of the railway age.
 There are few interesting facts;

 - Today, it is a commuter station, the long distance Amtrak services goes from the much more workaday Penn Station

 - Over 20 million tourists visit each year

 - The tracks are hidden in a tunnel

 - There is a private platform built for President F D Roosevelt connecting to the Waldorf Astoria Hotel

-- In the 1960s its narrowly escaped plans to demolish or construct a tower above it
+- In the 1960s it narrowly escaped plans to either demolish it or construct a tower above it

 The Chrysler Building is among the world’s most iconic buildings.
 It is a stunning example of Art Deco architecture, many consider it to be New York’s finest building.
 It has 77 floors and for a short time after opening in 1930, it was the tallest building in the world.
 Most surprisingly, it’s covering is brick, nearly four million of them.
 It’s the ornate crown at the building’s top that sets it apart.